gerritgutzeit/strava-led-matrix-StatTrak/readme.md

 3. The display will show:
    - Initial startup animation
    - Current bike mileage from Strava
-   - Periodic updates with smooth animations
+   - Periodic updates with smooth animations - Disabled
    - Scrolling bike name every minute

 ### 6. Web Interface

 Once running, you can access the web interface:
-1. The D1 Mini will display its IP address on startup
+1. The D1 Mini will display its IP address on startup - Disabled, need to update just one time and if IP changed.
 2. Visit `http://<device-ip>/` in your browser
 3. You can view current distance and restart the device if needed